 To enable and disable the high-frequency task, set the execution interval, and set the maximum run time, use the DBMS_STATS.SET_GLOBAL_PREFS procedure.
 The high-frequency task is "lightweight" and only gathers stale statistics.
-It does not perform actions such as
+It does not perform actions such as purging statistics for non-existent objects or invoking Optimizer Statistics Advisor.
+The standard automated job performs these additional tasks.

 Automatic statistics collection jobs that run in the maintenance window are not affected by the high-frequency jobs.
 The high-frequency task may execute in maintenance windows, but it will not execute while the maintenance window auto stats gathering job is executing.
-You can monitor the tasks by querying DBA AUTO STAT EXECUTIONS.
+You can monitor the tasks by querying DBA_AUTO_STAT_EXECUTIONS.